 George Morton Jack studied history at Oxford University and wrote his first book on the First World War, The Indian Army on the Western Front, for Cambridge University Press.
+It was shortlisted for The Society for Army Historical Research’s ‘Templer Medal Book Prize.’
 His second book, The Indian Empire at War, was the first global history of India in the Great War.
-It was published by Little, Brown in the UK and Public Affairs in the US to exceptional reviews.
+It was published by Little, Brown in the UK and Basic Books in the US to exceptional reviews.
 He currently lives in London.

 **Published in North America as Army of Empire: The Untold Story of the Indian Army in World War I**